RioloGiuseppe/crc-full/readme.md

 ### Presets

 Invoking the static getter *defaults* is possible to use the internal preconfigurated CRC algorithms.
-An array of instantiated object will return back
+An array of instantiated object is returned back

 The algorithms are: